 Is there anything I can do to keep my Medi-Cal personal information safe?

-The State of California is actively taking legal action in response to this reported data sharing.
+The State of California is actively taking legal action in response to these federal data demands.
 As part of a multistate coalition, California has filed a lawsuit to block further sharing of Medi-Cal members’ personal information and hold the federal government accountable.
+California, together with more than 20 other states, has also filed a separate lawsuit to stop the U.S. Department of Agriculture from collecting extensive personal data on all SNAP applicants and recipients.
+Both cases are ongoing.

 When applying for Medi-Cal, you are not required to provide the Social Security number or immigration status of family members who are not applying for benefits for themselves.